-Too much TV, Video and Computer Can Make Teens Fatter
+Too Much TV, Video and Computer Making Teens Fatter

 Too much TV, video and computer can make teens fatter - Study published in American Journal of Epidemiology followed teenagers over 5 years.